Professional Conduct Committee

 Find out about forthcoming PCC cases and the Committee's recent decisions in our hearings sections.

-The current guidance in use for Practice Committees is Guidance for the Practice Committees - including sanctions guidance.
+The current guidance in use for Practice Committees is Guidance for the Practice Committees including Indicative Sanctions Guidance.